XianjingZhou/XianjingZhou.github.io/_pages/about.md

   - /about.html
 ---

-Hi My name is Xianjing Zhou, in Chinese it is 周宪靖 (simplified) or 周憲靖 (tranditional).
+Hi my name is Xianjing Zhou.
 I am currently an assistant professor working on superconducting quantum circuits with a focus on intergrating circuit with single electrons on solid neon qubits.

 Hiring
 ======